idia640/presentations/week08/PITCHME.md

 Note:

-Footing is essentially -- stance.
+Footing is essentially -- social alignment in dialog interaction.
 Journalists very frequently change stance during interviews.
 From one moment to the next, they may be moving between speaking as themselves or quoting someone else.

 In this slide presentation from IA Summit 2010, the author notes a problem when a user attempts to this in Twitter.
 There are some mechanism to support footing changes in Twitter (for example RT), but there is confusion in this interaction because it wasn't clear that Nedaagain was simply translating others.